 Natural light is the perfect way to light any landscape scene.
 Different light comes at different times of the day.
 Seasons and weathers bring their own touches.

 These different temperatures and intensities of light only benefit your landscape photograph.
-They can add contrast, texture and color casts.
+They can add contrast, texture and colour casts.

 The weather can change at the drop of a hat.
 One of the areas that are affected by this is street photography.